radiolise/radiolise-home/README.md

 # radiolise
-Radio for GNU/Linux servers (or just radiolise) is a web interface that allows you to listen to your favorite radio channels, controlled by the client device and played on a web server.
-The source files have to be hosted by a Linux PHP web server with Music Player Daemon installed.
+Radio for GNU/Linux servers (or just radiolise) is a web interface that allows you to listen to your favorite radio channels.
+You can control the radio streams using your favorite web browser.
+The user interface is hosted and the streams are played by your web server.